 Policy 4.4 Security Based Compensation of the TSXV ("Policy 4.4") specifies that all listed issuers must implement a plan for the granting of stock options.
-The Company's current stock option plan, which was adopted on September 12, 2022 (the "Option Plan"), is a "rolling" plan as characterized by TSXV policy pursuant to which the aggregate number of Shares reserved for issuance thereunder may not exceed, at the time of grant, in aggregate 10% of the Company's issued and outstanding Shares from time to time.
+The Company's current stock option plan, which was adopted on September 12, 2022, as amended on May 9, 2025 (the "Option Plan"), is a "rolling" plan as characterized by TSXV policy pursuant to which the aggregate number of Shares reserved for issuance thereunder may not exceed, at the time of grant, in aggregate 10% of the Company's issued and outstanding Shares from time to time.
 TSXV policy requires that shareholder approval for "rolling" stock option plans must be obtained annually.